lanicronin/obsidian-kanban-css-snippet/README.md

-# obsidian-kanban-css-snippet
-A CSS snippet to enhance the Obsidian Kanban plugin (https://github.com/mgmeyers/obsidian-kanban)

 # Obsidian CSS Snippet -  Kanban Board

-This CSS snippet will allow a nice and simple design for your kanban board!
+A CSS snippet to enhance the Obsidian Kanban plugin (https://github.com/mgmeyers/obsidian-kanban) This CSS snippet will allow a nice and simple design for your kanban board!

 Inspiration from modern kanban apps.